Good Tents: How Long Should a Tent Last For Thru-Hiking

 Frequency Of Use

-Your tent is your home on a long-distance hike when most tents can last 20 years with 10-15 uses a year which amounts to only 200-300 uses in total through its entire life, with cleanup after each use.
+Your tent is your home on a long-distance hike when most tents can last 20 years with 10-15 uses a year, which amounts to only 200-300 uses throughout its life, with cleanup after each use.

 A six-month thru-hike will equal nearly 200 nights on the trail.

-This means you would be putting almost 20 years of comparable use onto your tent in just a single thru-hike!
+This means you would put almost 20 years of comparable use onto your tent in just a single thru-hike!

 Material Construction Of Tent